oshiomah1/TB_RNA_Seq/beta_README.md

 ### There are 2 options to run the scripts

+### The scripts are run in the folllowing order

+Generate key - control_decision_tree /case_decision_tree - final_merge

 ### 1) Quick'n'easy mode: Only Run updated_data_merge.R.
-This script actually automatically sources both decision tree scripts.
-You should get an output pop up on your rstudio with final case/control counts
+This script  automatically sources all the other R scripts.
+You should get an output pop up on your rstudio with final case/control counts and also a larger merged table with the variables used to assign cases and controls

-### 2) Investigator mode: First you can run case_decision_tree and control_decision_tree in any order, then updated data merge.
-You would do this when trying to find cracks in the system.
+### 2) Investigator mode: You would do this when trying to find cracks in the system like when patients violate any of the assignmet criteria and why.
+You can run case_decision_tree or control_decision_tree in any order.

-##### An important thing to track here is why some cases fall of the assignment tree.
+case_decision_tree : An important thing to track here is why some cases fall of the assignment tree.
 After running case_decision_tree , view(Validatedcases2) and check out these columns for individuals that have become notcase_other

-1.  lab_date_2\_diag_date = lab_receive_date - TB_Diag_Date,
+1.  lab_date_2_diag_date = lab_receive_date - TB_Diag_Date,

-2.  lab_date_2\_trtment_strt = lab_receive_date - treatment_srt_date,
+2.  lab_date_2_trtment_strt = lab_receive_date - treatment_srt_date,

 3.  less_than_thirty = lab_receive_date - TB_Diag_Date \< 30,